artist-project/ARTIST/binary/MPT/MPT Eclipse plugin/README.txt

 - Extensions to the Eclipse Welcome Page "Overview" and "Tutorials" tab.
 - Three interconnected composite cheat sheets, one for each of the main ARTIST phases (i.e. pre-migration, migration and post-migration).
 Each composite cheat includes a set of simple cheat sheets that covering ARTIST tools used in each phase.
-- An integrated rule-engine based on JBoss Drools, capable of firing and collecting the results of a preliminary set of customization rules.
+- An integrated rule-engine based on JBoss Drools, capable of firing and collecting the results of customization rules.

 =========================================================================================